pluggedinn/DueMe/README.md

+## DueMe

+DueMe is a productivity app that let you complete tasks in the most efficient way possible.
+You can add activities and tasks to the app.
+By specifying when the due date is and how long the task will take to complete DueMe will tell which task you should be working on at the current moment.
+By adding your progresses to the task the app will automatically tell you what to do and what you should be working on next.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).